Shigangli/Chimera/README.md

 ## Chimera: efficiently training large-scale neural networks with bidirectional pipelines

 This is a concise and also fully-fledged verion of Chimera, using BERT pre-training as a case study.
-We also have 1F1B and GPipe implemented.
-We use NCCL as the backend for Allreduces and GLOO as the backend for point-to-point communication between pipeline stages.
+We also have 1F1B and GPipe implemented for comparison.
+We use NCCL as the distributed backend for Allreduces and GLOO as the distributed backend for point-to-point communication between pipeline stages.
 Activation recomputation is also supported.

 ## Publication

 Chimera is pulished in SC'21, **Best Paper Finalist**.
-See the [paper](https://dl.acm.org/doi/abs/10.1145/3458817.3476145) for details.
+See the [paper](https://dl.acm.org/doi/abs/10.1145/3458817.3476145) and the [video talk](https://dl.acm.org/doi/abs/10.1145/3458817.3476145#sec-supp) for more details.
 To cite our work:
 ```bibtex
 @inproceedings{li143,
   author = {Li, Shigang and Hoefler, Torsten},